394th Strategic Missile Squadron: History

-The squadron was first activated in 1958 and assigned to the 704th Strategic Missile Wing at Vandenberg Air Force Base as a training unit for intercontinental ballistic missiles.
+The squadron was first activated at Vandenberg Air Force Base, California in April 1958 as the 394th Missile Training Squadron and assigned to the 704th Strategic Missile Wing.
+Its mission was to conduct training for SM-65 Atlas intercontinental ballistic missile operations and maintenance.s.
 In December of that year, the squadron and the 392d Missile Training Squadron, which was the training unit at Vandenberg for intermediate range ballistic missiles, were inactivated and replaced by a single training squadron, the 576th Strategic Missile Squadron.